EXPERIENCED TEAM WITH DIVERSE BACKGROUNDS

 Maurice received a BS in Industrial Engineering from Lehigh University.

-Prior to co-founding Blue Heron, Ron developed, acquired, or invested in multiple property types including residential condos, historic renovation projects, office complexes, retail shopping centers, land for development, student housing, and for-rent multi-family projects.
-These investments included the assemblage, development, and disposition of a portfolio of retail centers to a publicly traded REIT, the redevelopment and ground up construction of two Whole Foods centers in North Carolina, and the development of four projects for the University of North Carolina at Chapel Hill.
+Prior to co-founding Blue Heron, Ron developed, acquired, or invested in multiple property types including residential, historic renovations, office, retail centers, land for development, student housing, and for-rent multi-family projects.
+He oversaw the assemblage, development, and disposition of a portfolio of retail centers to a publicly traded REIT, the redevelopment and ground up construction of two Whole Foods centers in North Carolina, and the development of four projects for the University of North Carolina at Chapel Hill.
 Ron has also served as a real estate consultant to Whole Foods Market, UNC-Chapel Hill, and GlaxoSmithKline.

 Ron has and continues to serve on numerous boards and in leadership positions within the greater Triangle area of North Carolina.
 He chaired a $2M Capital Campaign for WUNC Public Radio and served as the Chairman of the Board for Triangle Land Conservancy.
 He serves on the Leadership Council of Triangle Community Foundation.
 He has served on the boards of UNC Board of Visitors, the Self Help Venture Fund, Planned Parenthood, the Chapel Hill Public Library Foundation, and continues to assist local agencies with affordable housing initiatives.
 As part of Blue Heron's entitling of one of its Fund I assets, he authored Chapel Hill's first affordable housing rental agreement which was one of two finalists for Urban Land Institute's 'best ideas' in the Triangle for 2014.